alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### 2019-05 to present: Influencity

-I am currently working as the CTO of Influencity, a thriving company in the field of influencer marketing.
+I am currently working as the CTO of [Influencity](https://www.influencity.com/), a thriving company in the field of influencer marketing.
-I am managing a team of 5 engineers, writing an awesome SaaS platform to manage influencer campaigns.
+I am leading a team of talented developers to help build the best platform for influencer marketing, using Node.js and React.

 ### 2017-10 to 2019-04: Devo (Formerly Logtrust)